priyadharisingh/Bangalore-Housing-Price-ML/README.md

 #### Objective:
 To have an estimate of the house price whether for renting or buying.

+#### Assumptions:
+1. The buyer already has an idea about the location they are willing to buy the house.
+2. They know the BHK, bath and balcony	they want in their house.
+3. The buyer only want to know the estimated price of the house.

+#### Short comings:
+1. People only get to know the estimated price based on the location and not the actual value.
+2. A buyer should have an idea about the area/location they want to buy/rent the house in.

 #### About the model:

 The buyer (a person who wants to know the estimate of the price of the house in Bangalore) just needs to provide the following given inputs: